 The anatomy of a hopper window has the hinge at the bottom to allow the window to tilt inward—the antithesis of its counterpart, the awning window.
 These windows are great for small spaces that require ventilation but need the extra security, and where an awning window will tilt outward, the hopper tilts inward, making it ideal for any safety concerns.

-The Advantages of a Hopper Window
+Advantages of a Hopper Window

-Because they were originally invented to prevent debris and dirt from finding they’re way into homes, hopper windows are excellent at acting as a barrier against unwanted contaminants while still letting air vent through the home.
+Because they were originally invented to prevent debris and dirt from finding their way into homes, hopper windows are excellent at acting as a barrier against unwanted contaminants while still letting air vent through the home.

 This is thanks to its bottom hinge, allowing the window to be secured, tilting inward for just enough of an opening but not large enough for debris to pass through.

 Similar to awning windows, hopper windows are excellent space-savers.
-Many homeowners choose to install them in bathrooms and basements, areas that can’t fit full windows but still require ventilation and light.
+Many homeowners choose to install them in bathrooms and basements, areas that can't fit full windows but still require ventilation and light.
+A hopper window for basement use is one of the most popular choices because of the limited wall space available below grade.

 Hopper windows are installed in areas where privacy and security are most valued.
 Bathrooms, again, are great homes to hopper windows because the style is small enough to allow privacy and a feeling of enclosure, but let in natural light through a small opening to ensure a nice draft and deliver a sense of security.